sakshee29/reactChallengeTanda/README.md

 Include View Shifts functionality, Reduce the use of {useEffect}, Improve the navigation code

 <h4>Contact</h4>
-For further assistance contact [toshniwalsakshee2002@gmail.com]
+For further assistance please contact [toshniwalsakshee2002@gmail.com]